mohitpai/journey-optimizer.en/help/using/messages/create-direct-mail.md

 >
 >Before sending a direct mail message, make sure you have configured:
 >
->* A [file routing configuration](../configuration/direct-mail-configuration.md#file-routing-configuration) which specifies the server where the extraction file should be uploaded and stored,
+>1.
+A [file routing configuration](../configuration/direct-mail-configuration.md#file-routing-configuration) which specifies the server where the extraction file should be uploaded and stored,
->* A [direct mail message surface](../configuration/direct-mail-configuration.md#direct-mail-surface) which will reference the file routing configuration.
+>1.
+A [direct mail message surface](../configuration/direct-mail-configuration.md#direct-mail-surface) which will reference the file routing configuration.

 ## Create your direct mail message {#create}

-The steps to create and send a Direct mail message are as follows:
+The steps to create and send a direct mail message are as follows:

-1. Create a new scheduled campaign, select **[!UICONTROL Direct mail]** as your action and choose the message surface to use.
+1. Create a new scheduled campaign, select **[!UICONTROL Direct mail]** as your action and choose the channel surface to use.
+[Learn how to create a direct mail surface](../configuration/direct-mail-configuration.md#direct-mail-surface)

    ![](assets/direct-mail-campaign.png)